Erhan Korhaliller of EAK Digital

 What do you believe makes a great leader?

 A great leader looks in the mirror and sees his team looking back at him.
 A great leader recognises that without his team, he is nothing.
 A great leader ensures that before leaving their business, it is built on firm foundations and the right tools are in place to continue the work that they started.

 What has been your biggest challenge in your current position?

 The biggest challenge in my current position has been to scale the business effectively.
 EAK Digital has been completely bootstrapped from its inception until today.
-Whilst this has its obvious benefits, without having the knowledge of a mentor who has been there and done it I’m sure the business could have scaled at a faster rate of knots if we had that persons advice.
+Whilst this has its obvious benefits, I’m sure the business could have scaled at a faster rate of knots if we had the advice and knowledge of a mentor who has been there and done it.
 On the flipside, this has provided me with a wealth of experience and has led me to learn that going with my gut is usually the right call.

 How do you alleviate the stress that comes with your job?

-I think it’s very important to not lose focus on what’s important in your life outside of the workplace.
-It’s very easy to forget to call your parents when work is going crazy but speaking to them and your loved ones on a regular basis keeps you grounded.
-I also think it’s extremely important to have hobbies out of work and you are not defined by your business.
-I like to play football twice a week and see friends on a weekend to take my mind of business and give my brain some downtime before diving straight back in again on Monday.
+I think it’s very important not to lose focus on what’s important in your life outside of the workplace.
+It’s very easy to forget to call your parents when work is going crazy, but speaking to them and your loved ones on a regular basis keeps you grounded.
+I also think it’s extremely important to have hobbies out of work, and to not be defined by your business.
+I like to play football twice a week and see friends on a weekend to take my mind off business and give my brain some downtime before diving straight back in again on Monday.

 When you were little, what did you want to be when you grew up?

 Like many young boys, I wanted to be a footballer and play for Manchester United – heck, I still do!
 Realistically, that dream has faded, although I am still following my passion with the sport by becoming a recognised FA football coach and will continue to study the game as long as I am alive.